-Typepad allows you to upgrade or downgrade your account level at any time (including during the free trial).
+Typepad allows you to upgrade or downgrade your account level at any time, including during the trial period.
 Although changing your account level is simple, you'll first want to consider what effect the change will have on your blogs and billing.

 To change the account level, click the Account link in the upper, right corner of your Typepad account.
 Then, click to Billing Info > Upgrade or Downgrade.

-You can select to change your account level to Plus, Unlimited, or Premium.
+You can select to change your account level to Plus, Unlimited, Premium, or Enterprise.
 For more information on pricing and features available at each level, please see the pricing page.
 For Business Class, please contact us by opening a help ticket.

 After you select your new Typepad level and click Change My Plan, you will be prompted to confirm whether you wish to change your membership level.

-Once you confirm, the change will take place immediately and your account will now have the features of the new level.
+Once you confirm, the change will take place right away and your account will now have the features of the new level.
 You will also receive an email message summarizing the changes.
 If you have chosen to upgrade, you will be charged the prorated upgrade fee immediately.

 During the free trial, you can change your account level at anytime, and you will not be billed for the service until the end of the trial period.
 You can try out the various levels during the trial to determine which one will best meet your needs.

-Billing for your account will change after confirmation.
-If upgrading, you will be charged a pro-rated amount for the remainder of the month or year which you have currently paid.
-At the start of the next billing cycle, you will be charged at the new account level.
+Billing for your account will change immediately after confirmation.
+If upgrading, you will be charged a prorated amount for the remainder of the month or year which you have currently paid.
+At the start of the next billing cycle, you will be charged at the price for the new account level.

 If downgrading, your billing price will change at the start of the next billing cycle, and you will see a credit to your account for the difference between the two plans.
 The credit will be used to some or all of the service fee until it is exhausted.